 Hi, everyone.
-This article is going to talk about how to earn sats with your Lightning Node by selling liquidity, also known as selling channels to other nodes.
+This article will discuss how to earn sats with your Lightning Node by selling liquidity, also known as selling channels to other nodes.
 We will dive into preparing your node to be considered high quality (worth buying from), and then compare several markets that allow you to sell channels quickly and effectively.
-Strap in, this is going to be a fun one.
+Strap in; this is going to be a fun one.

-During the very early days of the Lightning Network in late 2018, word was spreading in the wider bitcoin community that running a Lightning Node would mean that you could earn sats from forwarding payments of other nodes in the network.
-This idea was discussed and predictions were made about the implications and incentives that would possibly develop as the Lightning Network grew.
+During the early days of the Lightning Network in late 2018, word was spreading in the wider Bitcoin community that running a Lightning Node would mean you could earn sats from forwarding payments to other nodes in the network.
+This idea was discussed, and predictions were made about the implications and incentives that would possibly develop as the Lightning Network grew.

-The good news is that a well performing node is not only measured by the quantity of capital but by the quality of how the capital is allocated.
-New nodes on the network need inbound liquidity and the fastest way to get inbound liquidity is for another peer on the network to open a channel to the one who needs the liquidity.
-This requires the one opening the channel to have a reason to do so, as they are in essence locking their capital in the channel.
+The good news is that a well-performing node is not only measured by the quantity of capital but also by the quality of how the capital is allocated.
+New nodes on the network need inbound liquidity, and the fastest way to get inbound liquidity is for another peer on the network to open a channel to the one who needs the liquidity.
+This requires the one opening the channel to have a reason to do so, as they are essentially locking their capital in the channel.
 So, how do you incentivize someone to do this?

 The Lightning Network isn’t a charity, even though friends often open channels to each other without expectation of return.
-Nodes have a reputation, and a good chunk of that reputation comes from reliability and the quality of the node’s peers.
-There needs to be some sort of incentive for a quality node to open a channel to a new node, or in other words, a node that may not be optimized as a routing node.
+Nodes have a reputation, and a good chunk of that reputation comes from the node’s peers’ reliability and quality.
+There needs to be some incentive for a quality node to open a channel to a new node, or in other words, a node that may not be optimized as a routing node.

-I am going to assume you have a decently balanced node already with at least 10 channels.
+I will assume you already have a decently balanced node with at least ten channels.
 For a guide on how to bootstrap a routing node quickly, see my guide here.
 After this, your goal is to get the six green checkmarks on Terminal Web.
 This is a quick and easy way to tell if you are running a decent node.
-To find out what your ranking is, go to Terminal Web and type in your node alias or pubkey.
+To determine your ranking, go to Terminal Web and type in your node alias or pubkey.

 The six check marks are your goal.
 If you do not have all six checked, your goal should be to work on your node until all six are good.
 This is a great way at a glance for you and others to see if you are running a good node.
 You will notice that the total amount of bitcoin is not a metric.
 The Lightning Network is all about success and throughput, not how much bitcoin you are putting on your node.
 There are benefits to having large amounts of bitcoin, but it is not required to run a good node.
 Let’s go through these

 - Node is Online.
-This one’s self explanatory.
+This one’s self-explanatory.
 Your node must maintain uptime and reliability or the network will reject routes through your node.
-It’s okay if your node goes offline for updates, etc. or even an extended period like a couple days.
-Reputations do recover, but do not make a habit out of it.
+It’s okay if your node goes offline for updates, etc. or even for an extended period, like a few days.
+Reputations do recover but do not make a habit out of it.

 - Plenty of channels.
-The more channels you have to nodes that are connected to the wider network, the better.
-You can reach probably 80%+ of the network or more with 15 or so strategically chosen channels to peers.
+The more channels you have to nodes connected to the wider network, the better.
+You can probably reach 80%+ of the network or more with 15 strategically chosen channels to peers.